 And even if you don’t have Koreans to chat with, find a language partner who is studying Korean so you can help each other practice.

 Learning a language is very similar to going on a diet or starting an exercise plan.

 Many start off too big, get overwhelmed, and then quit.

 You’ll be much better off starting off slow, one habit at a time, and ingraining them into your routines.
 Not only will you learn Korean fast, but you’ll have a fun time in the process!

-One of the best ways to insure that you learn Korean fast is to set up some count of accountability system.
+In order to learn Korean fast, make sure to set up some kind of accountability system.

 This means having some plan in place to make sure that you continue to study even when you don’t want to!

 This could be in the form of: